-Name of the Meeting Trust Board Date of the Meeting 7th June 2022 Director Lead Christine Brereton - Director of People Contact Officer/Author Liz Houchin - Freedom To Speak Up (FTSU) Guardian Title of the Report FTSU Q4 & Annual Report for 2021-22 Purpose of the Report and Executive Summary (to include recommendations) Report is the Q4 and annual report and gives an update from last board, an overview of number of concerns raised, national and regional updates and the proactive work undertaken by the Trust's FTSU Guardian, and future plans for FTSU.
-It is for approval and assurance.
-Background Information and/or Supporting Document(s) (if applicable) N/A Prior Approval Process ☐ TMB ☐ PRIMs □ Divisional SMT✓ Other: Workforce Committee Which Trust Priority does this link to □ Pandemic Response ✓ Quality and Safety □ Estates, Equipment and Capital Investment □ Finance □ Partnership and System Working ✓ Workforce and Leadership □ Strategic Service Development and Improvement □ Digital □ The NHS Green Agenda ✓ Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: ☐ 1 - 1.1 ☐ 1 - 1.2 ☐ 1 - 1.3 ☐ 1 - 1.4 ☐ 1 - 1.5 ☐ 1 - 1.6 To be a good employer: ✓ 2 To live within our means: □ 3 - 3.1 □ 3 - 3.2 To work more collaboratively: □ 4 To provide good leadership: □ 5 □ Not applicable Financial implication(s) (if applicable) N/A Implications for equality, diversity and inclusion, including health inequalities (if applicable) N/A Recommended action(s) required ✓ Approval□ Discussion✓ Assurance ☐ Information☐ Review☐ Other: Click here to enter text.
+Name of the Meeting Trust Board Date of the Meeting 7th June 2022 Director Lead Christine Brereton - Director of P eople Contact Officer/Author Liz Houchin - Freedom To Speal < Up (FTSU) Guardian Title of the Report FTSU Q4 & Annual Report for 2 2021-22 Purpose of the Report and Executive Summary (to include recommendations) Report is the Q4 and annual report board, an overview of number of regional updates and the proactive Trust's FTSU Guardian, and future approval and assurance. concerns raised, national and work undertaken by the Background Information and/or Supporting Document(s) (if applicable) N/A Prior Approval Process □ TMB □ PRIMs □ Divisional SMT✓ Other: Workforce Committee Which Trust Priority does this link to □ Pandemic Response ✓ Quality and Safety □ Estates, Equipment and Capital Investment □ Finance □ Partnership and System Working ✓ Workforce and Leadership □ Strategic Service Development and Improvement □ Digital □ The NHS Green Agenda ✓ Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: □ 1 - 1.1 □ 1 - 1.2 □ 1 - 1.3 □ 1 - 1.4 □ 1 - 1.5 □ 1 - 1.6 To be a good employer: ✓ 2 To live within our means: 3 - 3.1 3 - 3.2 To work more collaboratively: 4 To provide good leadership: 5 Not applicable Financial implication(s) (if applicable) N/A Implications for equality, diversity and inclusion, including health inequalities (if applicable) N/A Recommended action(s) required ✓ Approval □ Discussion ✓ Assurance Information Review Other: Click here to enter text.